project-aries/gradle-docker-applications-plugin/README.md

 }
 ```

 The `myPostgresStack` is the name of the application but we could have named it anything.
-This example does a few things:
+It's relevant **ONLY** to this gradle project and serves as an easy way to namespace the generated task names we create behind the scenes (e.g. myPostgresStackUp, myPostgresStackStop, myPostgresStackDown).

+A bit more on this example and what it does:

 * Defines the **main** container which is documented below.
 * Sets the repository and tag to use the _postgres alpine_ image.
+* Configures the internal _create_ task to further customize how we want the **main** container to be built.
-* Configures the _stop_ task-chain to execute a command to gracefully bring down the container from within (defaults to stopping container)
+* Configures the internal _stop_ task to execute a command to gracefully bring the container down from within (defaults to stopping container).
-* Configures the _liveness probe_ on the container to wait at most _300000_ milliseconds, polling every _10000_ milliseconds, for the existence of the given String at which point the container will be considered live (defaults to checking if container is in a **running** state).
+* Configures the internal _liveness probe_ of the **main** container to wait at most _300000_ milliseconds, polling every _10000_ milliseconds, for the existence of the given String at which point the container will be considered live (defaults to checking if container is in a **running** state).

-The name of the application is used **ONLY** for task naming purposes and is meant to
+As noted above: the name of the application is used **ONLY** for task naming purposes and is meant to
 provide an easy way for developers to code for these tasks.
-The container names
+The container names themselves are built
-themselves are built from a concatenation of the `id` noted above and the last part
-of the repository (anything past last `/` or the whole repository name if none).
-In
+from a concatenation of the `id` noted above and the last part of the repository (anything past last
-turn you can expect 2 containers to be be made and named:
+`/` or the whole repository name if none found).
+In turn you can expect 2 containers to be be made and named:

 * **devops-postgres** // started and expected to be in a running state
 * **devops-postgres-data** // never started and expected to be in a created state